The Future of Cyber Attacks

 Monday, 24 January 2022

 I.T. managed service providers (MSPs) are continuously looking for innovative ways of protecting small and medium-sized enterprises.
 The U.S. Department of Defense (DoD) has released a new version of their Cybersecurity Maturity Model Certification (CMMC) to protect against ransomware attacks, malware, and data leaks.
-CMMC version 2.0 is a solid framework designed to defend businesses
+CMMC 2.0 is a solid framework designed to defend businesses from

 - Published in Tech Blog